 Services

-- Consultations and support for teaching and learning with technology
+- Support for teaching and learning with technology

-- Professional development opportunities and resources to support teaching and learning with technology
+- Professional development opportunities and on-demand resources to support teaching and learning with technology

-The Instructional Design unit provides instructional design, re-design, and course review consultations for in-person, hybrid, and online courses.
-Using a course design process is key in creating a quality course.
-An Instructional Designer will help you to align your course outcomes with appropriate learning objectives, assessments, activities, and materials.
+The Instructional Designers (IDs) provide instructional design, re-design, and course review services for in-person, hybrid, and online courses.
+Using a course design process is key to creating a quality course.
+An Instructional Designer will help you to map your course and align your course outcomes with appropriate learning objectives, assessments, activities, and materials.

 Professional Development

-We lead initiatives and provide events, workshops, and resources to support teaching and learning with technology.
+We lead initiatives and provide events, workshops, and on-demand resources to support teaching and learning with technology.

 Resources